RommelTJ/sql_and_postgresql_notes/Section25/Section25.md

 If startup cost is lower than total cost, it means we can start parallel processing records.
 If it's the same, all rows have to be processed before passing on the results.

+## Costs Flow Up

+The costs of a parent node are the sum of the costs of all its child nodes.